 Keep out of reach of children.
 While safe for its intended use, ingesting large amounts of this product - as unattended children may do - is potentially harmful.
 If large quantities of this product have been ingested, get medical help right away.

 Phenyl Trimethicone, Cocos Nucifera (Coconut) Oil, Ricinus Communis (Castor) Seed Oil, Microcrystalline Wax, Paraffin, Ozokerite, Aqua/Water/Eau, Butylene Glycol, Camellia Sinensis Leaf Extract, Glyceryl Laurate, Glyceryl Caprate, Glyceryl Dibehenate, Tribehenin, Glyceryl Behenate.

 Should I avoid using products with dyes?
-Yes if you're sensitive to them or prone to dark spots and other pigmentations.
-Many dyes (particularly "azo"-dyes) are both allergens photo-allergens—stimulated by light to cause photosensitivity and darkening.
+Yes, especially if you're sensitive to them or prone to dark spots and other pigmentations.
+Many dyes (particularly "azo"-dyes) are photo-allergens ?stimulated by light to cause photosensitivity and darkening.
 They can also cause irritant and allergic contact dermatitis.
-The risk increases when combined with other allergens.
-Read More
+Their risk increases when combined with other allergens.

 Are lipsticks toxic?
 There is no current evidence to support this.
 It seems lipsticks may be less "toxic" than the air we breathe or the water we drink.
 A popular myth asserts that the lead in lipsticks causes cancer.
 Lead is certainly dangerous, but it normally exists in our air, water, and food.
 The lead that we normally intake from air, water, and food is approximately 0.3mg, which is much higher than the 0.001-0.002% (10-20 parts per million or 10-20mcg) normally used in colored cosmetics.
 This amount is usually even more reduced as colorants must go through further dilution for use in cosmetics.